pthoren/youfresh/README.md

-# YouFresh - AI-Powered Grocery Planning App
+# YouFresh - Your recipes, delivered

+# Note: This is an almost entirely vibe coded app, including the README below and the specs.

 YouFresh is a Next.js web application that helps users plan their grocery lists by managing recipes and automatically generating shopping lists using AI.